You’re new to specialty coffee?

 The easiest – not the cheapest, though – way of increasing your specialty coffee knowledge is by buying coffee gear for your home.

-Start with buying a good manual grinder – make sure it has a burr, not a blade –, because when making your way into specialty coffee you won’t purchase ground coffee anymore!
+Start with buying a good manual grinder.
+Make sure it has a burr, instead of a blade – which doesn’t grind your coffee, but rather chops it -, such as the one from Timemore, because when making your way into specialty coffee you won’t purchase ground coffee anymore!

 Next is getting whole beans of specialty coffee.
 This is crucial, y’all!